semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 * You cannot easily use multiple commands in the `--command` flag.

-If you find that you are restricted by the limitations of `sem create job [name] ...` you can use the `sem create -f` command described [here](https://docs.semaphoreci.com/article/53-sem-reference#creating-one-off-jobs).
+If you find that you are restricted by the limitations of `sem create job [name] ...` you can always use the `sem create -f` command described [here](https://docs.semaphoreci.com/article/53-sem-reference#creating-one-off-jobs).

 ### sem stop